-Jaclyn is a reporter for NPR Illinois with special interests in state politics and education.
-She joined the team in September of 2017.
+Jaclyn reported for NPR Illinois with special interests in health and agriculture from September of 2017 through June 2019.

 Jaclyn got her start in journalism in the small town of Sioux City, Iowa in June of 2015.
 She worked as a general assignment reporter for the CBS/Fox affiliate and quickly dove into the 2016 presidential campaign covering both the Democratic and Republican nominee, and others.
 Jaclyn is most proud of her work that brought a sexual abuse scandal to light resulting in a settlement for the victim.

-Jaclyn most recently worked at WICS/WRSP in Springfield as a general assignment reporter.
+Prior to NPR Illinois, Jaclyn worked at WICS/WRSP in Springfield as a general assignment reporter.
 There she covered a variety of topics including politics, education, and breaking news.
 She was also the sideline reporter for the live football and basketball pregame shows.

 Jaclyn has a Master's Degree in Journalism from DePaul University with an emphasis in sports.
 During her time at DePaul she interned at WGN and Comcast SportsNet in Chicago.
 She also has a Bachelor's Degree in History from Monmouth College.
 Prior to reporting, Jaclyn was a social science teacher and department chair at Greenfield High School in Greenfield, Illinois.

 As a sixth generation farmer from a small town in Illinois, Jaclyn is happy to be putting roots down in a place that's always been her home.
 She is the proud mother of twin boys and a floppy-eared black lab named Crawford.
 She's an avid Chicago sports fan (Northsider) and eats more cheese fries than any human should.
 When she's not working, she can be found indulging in her favorite Netflix series (typically a crime documentary) and spending time with her friends and family.

 Any stories, tips, or just want to say hi?
 Feel free to reach out!